mcdomx/project0/README.md

   - each page uses a two column structure to include the page name in the left column and the page content in the right column.
   - Columns are configured to be mobile-responsive using bootstrap selectors

 - [X] Stylesheets must use at least one SCSS variable.
   - Used two color variables for the background and text for the header, footer and nav bar.

-- [ ] Use one example of SCSS nesting
+- [X] Use one example of SCSS nesting
+  - Table headers <th> and cells <td> use SCSS nesting inside of the <table> tag.

 - [X] Use SCSS inheritance at least once
-  - Used shared settings for the header and footer in an inheritable section and included them in the hedaer and footer id's.
+  - Used shared settings for the header and footer in an inheritable section and included them in the header and footer tags.
-  -
+  - Also used inheritance for table cell formatting.

 - [X] Include a README.md with project writeup including contents of files and other relevant information